soveng/website/readme.md

 The upcoming cohort, **SEC-05: YOLO Mode**, will focus on nostr as a substrate for agent-to-agent and agent-to-human communication and payments, as well as multi-agent orchestration in an open and collaborative environment.
 [Apply or learn more here.](https://sovereignengineering.typeform.com/SEC-05)

+---

-Sovereign Engineering is a modern, content-driven website built with Astro, Tailwind CSS, and TypeScript.
-It serves as the public home for the Sovereign Engineering community, featuring podcasts, philosophy, FAQs, and more.
+This is a content-driven website built with Astro, Tailwind CSS, and TypeScript.
+It serves as the public home for the Sovereign Engineering project, featuring podcasts, philosophy, FAQs, and more.

 ## 🌐 Live Site